Learning from Neighbors about a Changing State: How good is information aggregation in equilibrium?

-We now give intuition for Proposition~\ref{thm:NondiverseSignals}.
-In a graph with symmetric neighbors, in the unique equilibrium, the actions of any agent's neighbors are exchangeable.\footnote{ The proof of the proposition establishes uniqueness by showing that $\Phi$ is a contraction in a suitable sense.} So actions must be unweighted averages of observations.
-This prevents the sort of inference of $\theta_{t}$ that occurred with diverse signals.
+We now give intuition for Proposition~\ref{prop:NondiverseSignals}.
+In a graph with symmetric neighbors and homogeneous signals, in the unique equilibrium,\footnote{The proof of the proposition establishes uniqueness by showing that $\Phi$ is a contraction in a suitable sense.} actions of any agent's neighbors are exchangeable.
+So Bayesian estimates (and thus actions) must weight all neighbors equally, which prevents the sort of inference of the most recent state illustrated in Section \ref{sec:discussion_diversity_proof}.
 This is easiest to see on the complete graph, where \emph{all} observations are exchangeable.
-So, in any equilibrium, each agent's action at time $t+1$ is equal to a weighted average of his own signal and $\frac{1}{n}\sum_{j\in N_{i}}a_{j,t}$:
+So, in any equilibrium, each agent's action at time $t$ is equal to a weighted average of her own signal and the average action $\frac{1}{|N_{i}|}\sum_{j\in N_{i}}a_{j,t-1}$:

-By iteratively using this equation, we can see that actions must place substantial weight on the average of signals from, e.g., two periods ago.
-Although the effect of \textit{signal} \emph{errors} $\eta_{i,t}$ vanishes as $n$ grows large, the correlated error from \emph{past changes in the state} $\nu_{t}$ never ``washes out'' of estimates, and this is what prevents perfect aggregation.
+By iteratively using this equation, we can see that actions must place substantial weight on the average of signals from, e.g., two periods ago, and indeed further back.
+Note that all signals $s_{j,t'}$ at past times $t'$ take the form $\theta_{t'}+\eta_{i,t'}$.
+Thus, although the effect of \emph{signal errors} $\eta_{i,t'}$ vanishes (by averaging) as $n$ grows large, the correlated error from \emph{past changes in the state} $\nu_{t'}$ never ``washes out'' of estimates, and this is what prevents vanishing aggregation errors.

-We can also explicitly characterize the limit action variances and covariances.
-Consider again the complete graph and the (unique) symmetric equilibrium.
-Let $V^{\infty}$ denote the limit, as $n$ grows large, of the variance of any agent's error ($a_{i,t}-\theta_{t}$).
-Let $\text{\emph{Cov}}^{\infty}$ denote the limit covariance of any two agent's errors.
-By direct computations, these can be seen to be related by the following equations, which have a unique solution:

-This variance and covariance describe behavior not only in the complete graph, but to any graph with symmetric neighbors where degrees tend uniformly to $\infty$.
-In such graphs, too, the variances of all agents converge to $V^{\infty}$ and the covariances of all pairs of agents converge to $Cov^{\infty}$, as $n\to\infty$.\footnote{ This is established by the same argument as in the proof of Proposition \ref{prop:NondiverseSignals-ER}.} This implies that, in large graphs, the equilibrium action distributions are close to symmetric.
-Indeed, it can be deduced that these actions are equal to an appropriately discounted sum of past $\theta_{t-\ell}$, up to error terms (arising from $\eta_{i,t-\ell}$) that vanish asymptotically.